niloaydin/Character_Frequency/README.md

 # What is it?

 This is a library which has two functions and gets the frequency of the elements of both an Array and a String.
 The first function `frequencyOfArray()` gets the frequency of the elements in an Array.
 The second function `frequencyOfString ()` gets the frequency of elements in a String.
-Instead of trying to calculate of the occurance of characters manually, you can use this library.
+Instead of trying to calculate of the occurence of characters manually, you can use this library.

 ## Installation